danbq2289/RL_Agario/README.md

 done so far:
 - added player's capability to get discrete actions
 - deleted food ejecting (or just ignored it, the bots can't food eject for now)

-TODO:
-- Multi player training:
 - Change game to not receive mode.
-Doesn't matter. (game, main)
+Doesn't matter. (game, main) Now it receives how many non-dummy players.
+  Sets the initial mass of dummies to rand(50, 200) and non-dummies to 100.
 - Improve the part of code that resets players.
 Just build a set and take them down

+TODO:
+- Multi player preparation:

-   - Add a mode to return information respect to a player.
+   - Add a mode to return information respect to a player. (game get observation, player index i)
+   - Think about how you will test this with many controllers (simple enough. initialize the game, the networks, take the function for every player, plug in, get actions, put actions)

 - Build environment:
    - Design it in paper.
+   - Tradeoff: fixed players or not?
       a.
 Actions: 0-15 for directions, 16-31 for splitting, 32 for no op.
       b.
 Rewards: Let it be the size difference between frames.
       c.
 Observation space:
          - Cells (with masses) inside the frame, max 20-30.
 Ask what to do if not max.
 Set them inside the circle?
          - Food inside the frame as well.
          - Viruses inside the frame as well.
-   - Let the environment take a game
-   - Think about how you will test this with many controllers

 - Benchmarking
    - Logging each player's mass through time